samooeu/UMP/README.md

 ## What's the UMP ?
-UMP is a script that automates the updatingof mirrors in Arch Linux, correcting speed problems.
+UMP is a script that automates the updating of mirrors in Arch Linux, correcting speed problems.

 ## Depedencies
 - Reflector.